zopefoundation/ZODB/README.txt

 Prerequisites
 =============

 You must have Python installed.
-If you've installed Python from RPM, be sure that you've installed the development RPMs too, since ZODB builds Python extensions.
-If you have the source release of ZODB, you will need a C compiler.
+If you're using a system Python install, make sure development support is installed too.

 You also need the transaction, zc.lockfile, ZConfig, zdaemon, zope.event, zope.interface, zope.proxy and zope.testing packages.
 If
-you are using easy_install or zc.buildout to install ZODB, then these will be installed for you automatically.
+you don't have them and you can connect to the Python Package Index, then these will be installed for you if you don't have them.

 Installation
 ============